Bucha massacre suspect denies involvement in barbarism

 “It’s a post office where anyone can send a package to whoever they want or wherever they want”, he defended himself.

-After the release of the name of the first suspect in the massacres in Bucha, the independent Belarusian media Zerkalo, which emerged after the shutdown of the portal Tut.by, spoke to many of Kolotsey’s friends and relatives.
+After the release of the name of the first suspect in the massacres in Bucha, the independent Belarusian media Zerkalo, which emerged after the shutdown of the portal Tut.by, spoke to many friends and relatives of Kolotsei.

 According to people close to the Belarusian, he has never served in the army, neither in Russia nor in Belarus, and has no relationship with the security agencies of these two countries.